 The Hermann Grima and Gallier Historic Houses (HGGHH) team up with Goat in the Road in the creation of a new immersive play based on the history and inhabitants of Gallier Historic House (1132 Royal Street).
-The show will explore class, race, and the life of the Gallier family in 19th-century New Orleans, and will open in November 2019.
+The show will explore class, race, and the life of the Gallier family in 19th-century New Orleans.

 The performance will take place around the audience as the daily life of the house would have, blurring the traditional lines between performer and spectator, and between past and present.
 Audience members will have the choice to follow different characters and storylines throughout the house, making each audience experience unique.
 With the support and guidance of the HGGHH senior staff, GRP will use the history of the home to bring a number of historical characters to life.